Koredotcom/docs/docs/gale/settings/settings-overview.md

 * [Automated synchronization](../settings/user-management/settings/active-directory.md/#step-4-schedule-automatic-ad-sync){:target="_blank"} of user data from Enterprise AD, plus configuration of user profile fields and email notifications.
 * Integrations
 * Manage Guardrails
+* Monitoring
+  * Audit Logs

 ## Levels of Users Management

 The **Settings** Console provides administrators comprehensive control and visibility on the user management features available at the following levels, facilitating proactive and improved management.

 * **Account level**: At the account level, administrators can manage users, their roles, and permissions throughout the entire GALE account.
-This includes tasks such as inviting users, establishing automatic data synchronization from the enterprise Active Directory (AD), and setting up access controls for modules including agent creation, model management (including access, deployment, and export), integrations, user management, security controls, model guardrails, and others.
+This includes tasks such as inviting users, establishing automatic data synchronization from the enterprise Active Directory (AD), and setting up access controls for modules including agent creation, model management (including access, deployment, and export), integrations, user management, audit logs, security controls, model guardrails, and others.

 * **Agent level**: User management within the GALE platform is focused on agent management, emphasizing individual agent deployments and configurations.
 Each agent's owner has the authority to invite individual users, customize their permissions and access levels, and manage tasks such as creating and deleting agents, assigning roles, overseeing deployments, configuring guardrails, and managing API keys.